primap-community/climate_categories/CONTRIBUTING.rst

 Especially welcome are new categorizations, which are not included in climate_categories so far.
 Pull requests and issue reports at github are very welcome!

+The categorizations are read from
+`StrictYaml <https://github.com/crdoconnor/strictyaml>`_ files located at ``climate_categories/data/``.
+You can write a yaml definition by hand, but ideally, categorizations are generated from some canonical source automatically, so that the generation is reproducible and transparent.
+Scripts to generate categorizations are located in the ``data_generation`` folder and write their results directly to ``climate_categories/data/``.
+For each data file, a target should be included in the top-level Makefile.
+Do *not* include source pdfs with non-free copyright licenses into the git repository.
+Instead, download them in the data generation scripts (see ``data_generation/IPCC2006.py`` for an example how to do that efficiently with caching).

+Because all Categorizations are read in when importing ``climate_categories`` and parsing StrictYaml files is not very efficient, the categories should be also stored as pickle files using the ``to_pickle`` instance method and parsed from the pickled files on import.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~